Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

 \subsubsection{Star-forming gas and star-forming gas fraction}

 Observationally, gas kinematics are typically measured by tracing the warm interstellar medium using H$\alpha$.
 This has been shown to be co-moving with the cold dense phase of the ISM \citep[e.g.][]{Davis2011}.
 For this work, we assume that the cold gas in a galaxy is described most closely by the properties of the star-forming gas (gas$_{\rm{SF}}$) particles in \textsc{eagle}.
-These are defined as gas particles with a SFR $>0$ and a minimum density \begin{ceqn}
+These are defined as gas particles with a SFR $>0$ and follow a metallicity-dependant density threshold described in \citet{SchayeCrain2015}.

-\end{ceqn} where $Z$ is the metal mass fraction (i.e. the gas metallicity).
-This metallicity-dependant threshold creates a lower threshold for star formation in regions of higher metallicity, as expected by the increased cooling efficiency and shielding provided by dust in enriched gas in the ISM.
-The exact SFR of gas particles is handled by the subgrid model and described in detail in \citet{SchayeDallaVecchia08}.

 We define the star-forming gas fraction of a galaxy as \begin{ceqn}

 \end{ceqn} where $M_{*}$, $M_{\rm{gas}}$, and $M_{\rm{gas,SF}}$ are the stellar, gas, and gas$_{\rm{SF}}$ masses of the galaxy within our kinematic aperture of $r_{50}$.